Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration.md

 ## Accessing the ocAudit Application

-Alfresco contains REST endpoints that allow administrators to access the contents of audit applications, including the ocAudit.
-The list of REST endpoints can be found at `<HOSTNAME>:<PORT>/alfresco/s/index/package/org/alfresco/repository/audit`
+Alfresco contains REST endpoints that allow administrators to access the contents of audit applications, including the `ocAudit`.
+The list of REST endpoints can be found at `<HOSTNAME>:<PORT>/alfresco/s/index/package/org/alfresco/repository/audit`.

 Some common endpoints are (using `ocAudit` application in examples below, but could be any audit application):

 * List of audit applications `/alfresco/s/api/audit/control`
-* Get audit events (only returns 100 by default) `/alfresco/s/api/audit/query/ocAudit` - params are below
+* Get audit events (only returns 100 by default) `/alfresco/s/api/audit/query/ocAudit` - parameters are below:
   * verbose=true
   * user={userId}
   * limit=1000 (defaults to 100)
-  * Date based queries work with Epoch timestamps.
-Use something like [https://www.epochconverter.com/](https://www.epochconverter.com/){:target="_blank"}.
-Many online converters use epoch time in **seconds**, whereas Alfresco is expecting **milliseconds**.
+  * Date based queries work with Epoch timestamps:
     * fromTime=timestamp
     * toTime=timestamp

+      Use sites like [https://www.epochconverter.com/](https://www.epochconverter.com/){:target="_blank"}.
+Many online converters use epoch time in **seconds**, whereas Alfresco expects **milliseconds**.

   * forward={forward}
   * fromId={fromId}
   * toId={toId}
   * value={value}
-    * Search on any values in the "values" object
+    * Search on any values in the `values` object
   * valueType={valueType}
-    * Defines Java type of the value you are searching on, must be the fully qualified class name!
-(Ex. when searching on NodeRef, *valueType* must be `org.alfresco.service.cmr.repository.NodeRef`)
+    * Defines the Java type of the value you are searching on, and must be the fully qualified class name (for example, when searching on NodeRef, `valueType` must be `org.alfresco.service.cmr.repository.NodeRef`).

 For more information regarding Alfresco Audits, see the [Alfresco Auditing documentation]({% link content-services/latest/admin/audit.md %}).